jlooper/memory-card-game-vue/step-4/README.md

 </template>
 ```

 In the browser, the app should display 16 _cards_, and the `back-view` of these cards should have the correct image file paths with matching alt text.

+> Test your cards by adding 'flip' in the `<li>` class above.

 Move on to [Step 5](/step-5).